 New York, NY, US

 In 1919, Michael Jacob Gourland (1879 - 19??) and his investors incorporated The Gourland Typewriter Manufacturing Company to place into production a frontstrike, four-row typewriter that was small enough to be considered a portable yet feature-heavy like a standard.
 They contracted inventor Charles Spiro to bring this endeavor to fruition.
 Spiro, an already celebrated typewriter visionary. invented the Columbia and Bar-Lock typewriters in decades prior.
 Several of the Gourland's patents were the work of Spiro.

 As mentioned, The Gourland Typewriter Mfg.
 Co. was incorporated in 1919 in NY.
 Stocks were offered to raise capital and ads were circulated to get out the word.
 The ad mentioned that a "contract has been entered into for the manufacture of 50,000 machines during the first year" and that those 50,000 machines were to be delivered in May of 1920.
 Well, either the company was fibbing in order to bolster its stock or a catastrophe struck the fledgling business.
 Nowhere near 50,000 machines were ever produced which is evident by the relatively few that have been found today.
 The stocks were offered by Clark Williams & Co.
 Mr. Clark Williams, very conveniently, also happened to be the Vice President for the Gourland company.

-Previously published research speculated that the Wright SpeedWriter & Alexander typewriters were rebranded versions of the Gourland.
+Previously published research speculated that the Alexander typewriter was a rebranded version of the Gourland.
 Personally I think it was the other way around.
-Inventor Jesse Alexander filed for a patent for a similar typewriter, the Alexander, in 1912, which was issued to him in 1916 (patent no.1,203,836).
-That predates the Gourland.
-Note the illustration from the Alexander patent which the Gourland greatly resembles.
-The Gourland factory was located at 35 Ormond Place in Brooklyn as was Jesse Alexander's.
-Furthermore, the initial stock offer for the Gourland seemed to freely quote the Alexander patent, some language taken verbatim.
+Inventor Jesse Alexander filed for a patent for a the Alexander in 1912 which was issued to him in 1916 (patent no.1,203,836).
+That predates the Gourland which looks very similar to the illustration from the Alexander patent.
+Also, the Gourland factory was located at 35 Ormond Place in Brooklyn, exactly where Jesse's was.
+Lastly, the initial stock offer for the Gourland quoted verbatim some of the language used in the Alexander patent.
+A known name variant of the Gourland is Wright's Speedwriter.